noirs5/noirs5/README.md

 speed and quality.
 Proficient in AWS, Docker, Kubernetes, and Terraform, with hands-on experience in building scalable infrastructure and monitoring systems.
-Strong scripting abilities in Python and Bash, with a focus on security, scalability, and team collaboration to drive seamless operations
+Strong scripting abilities in Python and Bash, with a focus on security, scalability, and team collaboration to drive seamless operation

+ * Skills

+ AWS
+ Git
+ Jenkins
+ Docker
+ Kubernetes
+ Ansible
+ Terraform
+ GitLab CI/CD
+ Grafana
+ Prometheus
+ ELK Stack
+ Pytho